albanie/mcnFasterRCNN/README.md

 ### Installation

-The easiest way to use this module is to install it with the `vl_contrib` package manager. `mcnFasterRCNN` can be installed with the following commands from the root directory of your MatConvNet
+The easiest way to use this module is to install it with the `vl_contrib` package manager. `mcnFasterRCNN` can be installed with the following commands rom the root directory of your MatConvNet installation:
-installation:

 ```
 vl_contrib('install', 'mcnFasterRCNN') ;